 YP I could only see OOIOO.
 I was like, I’ll take this one!
 We wouldn’t even have to do anything after that, because the band name was already art.

-Translated by Sawako Nakayasu
+Translated from the Japanese by Sawako Nakayasu.

 —Hisham Akira Bharoocha’s art has been shown at galleries including D’Amelio Terras and John Connelly Presents.
 He is a founding member of the bands Lightning Bolt and Black Dice.
 Full Bloom, his first solo album as Soft Circle, was released last year on Eastern Developments.
 He lives in Brooklyn and is currently working on a new album.